 The flu vaccine is considered less effective in those over 60. (“What?”
 You say.
 “I thought that’s who they made it for!”
 Yep, I was surprised, too.)
 The safety of the flu vaccine in children under 4, pregnant women, and nursing mothers have not been tested.
 Those with egg allergies are likely to have an allergic reaction to the egg protein in the flu vaccine.
 (Reference: Fluvarin product insert)

-But there are better safe guards against viruses than the shot.
-Bolstering your immune system is your best defence against colds and flu, as well as other winter viruses.
+But there are better safeguards against viruses than the shot.
+Bolstering your immune system is your best defense against colds and flu, as well as other winter viruses.

 Herbal Wisdom Paid Off

 My adult daughter Sarah is working as a volunteer with an aid organization in Jerusalem.
 She told me a couple of weeks ago that many of her co-workers were getting sick with colds and flu.
 When she first arrived in Jerusalem in May, a gardener at a home on her walking route to work, pruned their olive tree and tossed the branches over the fence.
 Sarah carried a branch home and stripped the olive leaves.
 She put the leaves in a mason jar and covered them with vodka.
 (Yes, she took mason jars from home in her suitcase.)
 A month later she strained the olive leaf tincture.